-The Yale Cuneiforum meets fortnightly to read unpublished cuneiform tablets.
+This group meets twice a month to read unpublished cuneiform tablets.
 It began in September 2013 and has met regularly during the subsequent academic years.
-Cuneiform script, the world’s oldest known script, is particularly ambiguous, and on many occasions texts can only be deciphered through repeated examination.
+Cuneiform script, the world’s oldest known script, is a particularly ambiguous one, and on many occasions texts can only be deciphered through repeated examination.
 Consequently, reading cuneiform tablets in a group, where many perspectives can be simultaneously canvassed, is particularly profitable.

 Both students and professors, as well as visiting scholars, take part in this working group.
 While for beginners the Cuneiforum is an opportunity to see—and participate in—cutting-edge research, for seasoned scholars the forum provides a welcoming stage for presenting work in progress and receiving valuable feedback.
 At the same time, it encourages both students and more advanced scholars to read texts outside their area of expertise.